“I have striven not to laugh at human actions, not to weep at them, nor to hate them, but to understand them.”

 INFJs and Symbolism

 Another aspect of Introverted Intuition is that it is extremely visual in nature.
 INFJs see very striking images in their mind and tend to understand things through the use of symbols, archetypes, illustrations, and abstract terms.
-When Ni-dominant types explain something they rely largely on these symbols as well as patterns, and metaphor.
+When Ni-dominant types explain something they rely largely on these symbols as well as patterns, and metaphors.
 This means it can be much harder for a Ni-dominant INFJ or INTJ to explain something in a way that makes sense to a Sensor, who relies on literal interpretations; what something looked like, felt like, and sounded like in exact detail.

 For example, a sensor might look at a chain and think “Chains are made of metal.
 They are only as strong as their weakest link.
 I remember using chains to tie down cargo on flatbed trailers.”
 An INFJ might see a chain and think; “This chain symbolizes slavery and domination, subservience.
 Why is this chain here?”
 While the sensor sees the chain for what it literally is and for its utilitarian purpose, the INFJ sees a symbol of what the chain means.
 They also question why the chain is there in the first place, whereas the sensor might just put it back where it belongs.